Your browser version is no longer supported, so you may experience issues while using this site.

 This policy doesn’t include:

 Home & Contents Insurance with personal valuables cover may help with these scenarios.
-What’s more, when you take out three or more eligible insurance policies with Suncorp Insurance, we’ll give you a 15% multi-policy discount.
+What’s more, when you take out three or more eligible insurance policies with Suncorp Insurance, we’ll reward you with a 15%* multi-policy discount.

 What does Fire, Theft & Third Party Property Damage Motorcycle Insurance cover?